 Here are some tips to make Twitter bring traffic back to your blog:

-- Engagement on Tweets relating to hashtags in your niche consistently.
+- Engagement on Tweets relating to hashtags in your niche always.

-- Know when your peak hours when users and your audience is engaging the most.
+- Know when your peak hours are when users and your audience engage most.

 Here are some strategies that will help you get more traffic:

 - Create 1-6 short videos covering brief sub-topics on the content you’ve written about.

 - Study your competitors and note what content is working for them.